How to Clean Clear Aligners: The Do's & Don'ts

 Factors That Affect The Length Of Your Aligner Treatment

-THE 'DO'S' OF CLEANING ALIGNERS
+THE 'DO'S' OF HOW TO CLEAN ALIGNERS

 Flossing And Brushing: The Boring But Necessary Step Before Putting Your Aligners Back In